hankeyyh/head-first-design-pattern-go/README.md

 Develop env: mac

-Some cases in the tutorial depend on a specific Java package.
+Some cases in the tutorial depend on specific Java packages.
 In order to implement with Golang, I have made some adjustments.
 Trying to restore the effects in the tutorial while following the aim pattern.
 The changes are listed below:

 ### chapter-11-proxy